qwlp/selectforphi/4. Joining Tables/3-left_join/readme.md

 Notice the simple alias declarations `e` and `d` for `employees` and `departments` respectively.

-Some developers do this to make their queries less verbose.
+Some developers do this to make their queries less wordy.
 That said, I personally *hate it* because single-letter variables are harder to understand the meaning of.
+Jg yy ta wtf sometimes its so hard to read sql queries because of this.

 ## Assignment